Art-of-WiFi/UniFi-API-client/README.md

 ## Requirements

 - a server with:
-  - PHP **7.4.0** or higher (use version [1.1.83](https://github.com/Art-of-WiFi/UniFi-API-client/releases/tag/v1.1.83) for PHP 7.3.x and lower)
+  - PHP **7.4.0** or higher (use version [1.1.83](https://github.com/Art-of-WiFi/UniFi-API-client/releases/tag/v1.1.83)
+    for PHP 7.3.x and lower)
   - PHP json and PHP cURL modules
-  - tested on Apache 2.4 with PHP 7.4.27 and cURL 7.60.0 and with PHP 8.2.12 and cURL 7.81.0
+  - tested on Apache 2.4 with PHP 7.4.27 and cURL 7.60.0 and with PHP 8.3.11 and cURL 7.81.0
 - direct network connectivity between this server and the host and port (usually TCP port 8443 or port 443 for UniFi OS) where the UniFi Controller is running
-- you **must** use **accounts with local access permissions** to access the UniFi Controller API through this class
+- you **must** use an **account with local access permissions** to access the UniFi Controller API through this class
 - do not use UniFi Cloud accounts and do not enable 2FA for the accounts that you use with this class